American Indian languages

 Munsee men hunted deer, elk, turkeys, and small game, and went fishing in the lakes and rivers.
 Munsee Indian recipes included

-soup, cornbread, dumplings and salads.
+soup, cornbread, meat dumplings and salads.
 Here is a website with more information

 about Native agriculture.

-What kinds of weapons did the Munsees use?
+What kinds of weapons and tools did the Munsees use?

 What are Munsee art and crafts like?

-The Munsee tribe is known for their beadwork designs and
+The Munsee tribe is known for their bead and

 Like other eastern American Indians, Munsees also crafted wampum out of white and purple shell beads.
 Wampum beads were